[Investigation] EU lawyering for Russia: making 'good' money?

 And discussing high-value information on Zoom jangles security nerves.

-"It's a problem," said Julié, whose ECJ client was stung in in March, when Akhmedov said Putin was "a Satan" who "doesn't give a fuck about the [Russian] people", in a leaked phone call with a Russian friend.
+"It's a problem," said Julié, whose ECJ client was stung in March, when Akhmedov said Putin was "a Satan" who "doesn't give a fuck about the [Russian] people", in a leaked phone call with a Russian friend.

 "They [Russian clients] might be in a situation where it's difficult for them to say some things freely when they're online," Julié said.